matthw/matthw.github.io/content/posts/2024/flare-on_11_9_serpentine/index.md

 Learning more about exception handling, unwinding and crafting a working emulator was the highlight of this year's Flare-On.

-It was really an iterative process, requiring several version of the emulator as features were added, and a lot of testing to make sure it wouldn't introduce issues or semantic differences.
+It was really an iterative process, requiring several versions of the emulator as features were added, and a lot of testing to make sure it wouldn't introduce issues or semantic differences.

 But in the end... after sweating, swearing and tweaking... it finally worked.